 Our verdict

 Pacing it through rocky and off-trail terrain, hands down, the Nike Wildhorse 7 just rocks!
-It makes the steps confident and its protection just took everything to a whole new level.
-For a trail shoe, this is what is considered comfortable.
+It made our steps confident and its protection just took everything to a whole new level.
+For a trail shoe, this is what we consider comfortable.
 It's not pillowy soft but has enough give to keep the foot cushioned and strain-free.
 All of this, however, comes at the price of heft.

 Pros